Juniper/contrail-installer/README.md

 # Verify installation
 1) screen -x contrail and run through various tabs to see various contrail modules are running
 2) Run utilities/contrail-status to see if all services are running

+# Running sanity
+Note that default sample file enables simple gateway.
+A script is available that will create a virtual network, launch two VMs, ping each VM from host and then SSH into it.
+Follow the steps below:

+cd ~/contrail-installer/utilities
+export CONTRAIL_DIR=~/contrail-installer
+export DEVSTACK_DIR=~/devstack
+./contrail-sanity

+# Automating contrail.sh and devstack
+contrail-installer/utilities/task.sh attempts to automate steps required by sequential runs of contrail.sh and devstack.
+It works off a configuration file.
+Default called auto.conf is provided.
+Following example launches task.sh in binary PPA mode while using R2.20 packages.
+See auto.conf for more options to launch in source mode or with use of snapshots

+<no-root-user #>:~/contrail-installer/utilities$ diff auto.conf my.conf
+17c17
+< ENABLE_BINARY=False
+---
+> ENABLE_BINARY=True
+22a23
+> LAUNCHPAD_BRANCH=r2.20

+<non-root-user>:~/contrail-installer/utilities$ ./task.sh my.conf